1-2-1 and small group classes (by appointment)

 If you are a complete beginners, we have created an in-depth Online Beginners’ Course, which you can explore at your own pace.
 It covers, in detail, all of the foundational elements of the practice and then guides you through developing your own self practice over the 6 modules.
 We also run regular in-person Beginners’ courses in small groups here throughout the year and can arrange 1-2-1 sessions too.
 Please get in touch if you would like more information.

 We look forward to sharing these practices with you.

 *Note: These classes are not suitable for Beginners*

-In these weekly classes students are counted (together) through the correct breaths into and out of each of the postures of the primary series.
-Focus is on the breath and energy flow of the practice, rather than time to look at technique.
-It is an intermediate level class and so not suitable for beginners.
-Ideally practitioners should be familiar with at least half of the Primary series and can stop at the point when then the class reaches the place to which they are used to practicing.
+In these classes practitioners are counted (together) through the vinyasas into and out of each of the postures (asanas) of the Primary Series.
+Focus is on the breath and energy flow of the practice, rather than focussing on technique, although we always explore variations and options to support the group.
+It is an intermediate level class and so not suitable for complete beginners.
+Ideally practitioners should be familiar with at least the sun salutations and standing sequence, and have begun to explore some of the Primary series.
+You only have to practice as far as you are familiar and comfortable with and can stop at any point that you want.

 Pregnancy Yoga is a wonderfully nurturing, safe and gentle practice that helps connect the mind, body and spirit and most importantly connects a woman with her baby, helping to prepare her physically and mentally for her journey through pregnancy and the birth of her baby.